-Pearl River Community College is a Serviceman's Opportunity College (SOC).
-Veterans who plan to attend PRCC under any type of Veterans Administration Educational Assistance Program should file a claim with the Veterans Coordinator in the Office of Admissions.
+Pearl River Community College is a Principles of Excellence Institution.
+Veterans who plan to attend PRCC under any type of Veterans Administration Educational Assistance Program should file a claim with the Veterans Coordinator in the Office of Veterans Affairs.
 Veterans must meet all standard admissions requirements to be admitted to the college.
-(See Getting Started at PRCC, page 34.)
+(See the Admissions section.)